Dialogs

 Wiring Up Dialog Buttons

-This library improves on that significantly so you can drive dialogs entirely with commands and almost never need event handlers:
+This library improves on that significantly so you can drive dialogs entirely with commands and almost never need event handlers.
+The same rules apply uniformly to all three buttons:

 ContentDialogdoes not expose aCloseButtonEnabledproperty, so the button always appears enabled in the UI even when its command'sCanExecutereturnsfalse.
 SettingCanExecute = falsewill still prevent the command from running on click, but for the cleanest user experience it's better not to provide aCanExecuteimplementation for close button commands.
 To prevent the user from closing the dialog at certain times, hide the close button by settingCloseButtonTextto an empty string. - Existing event handlers still work.
 If you wire a